SummittDweller/PDFUtils/README.md

 3. **Page Reordering** - Rearrange pages from multiple PDFs using up/down controls
 4. **Merge PDFs** - Combine pages from multiple PDFs into a single output file
 5. **Print PDF** - Print the currently selected PDF or the merged result
+6. **Export to PNG** - Export the current page to a high-resolution PNG image (300 DPI)
-6. **Remove Pages** - Remove individual pages or entire PDFs from the merge list
+7. **Remove Pages** - Remove individual pages or entire PDFs from the merge list

 ### Planned Features (Coming Soon)